Us Against the “Almost”

 “Hm…” Coah hummed, her gaze still set across the room, “You two do have a lot in common, huh?
 I’m sorry ‘bout that, Anarchy.”

-Anarchy remembered how his heart had felt, sinking, as he’d watched Fawkes and Kohao leave the bar together that evening; how hollowed he’d felt by the creeping, preemptive grief that came with knowing that things were about to change.
-Sure enough, it hadn’t been that much longer beyond that before the April morning when Kohao returned from another night with Fawkes, bright-eyed and beaming, with the news Anarchy had seen coming:
+Anarchy remembered how his heart had felt, sinking, as he’d watched Fawkes and Kato leave the bar together that evening; how hollowed he’d felt by the creeping, preemptive grief that came with knowing that things were about to change.
+Sure enough, it hadn’t been that much longer beyond that before the April morning when Kato returned from another night with Fawkes, bright-eyed and beaming, with the news Anarchy had seen coming:

 “‘Key, holy shit, you’re never gonna believe it—but Fawkes and me?
 We’re fuckin’ official!”
-Kohao had exclaimed as he’d let the apartment door slam behind him, “I’m still fuckin’ reeling, I thought for sure she’d shut me down!”
+Kato had exclaimed as he’d let the apartment door slam behind him, “I’m still fuckin’ reeling, I thought for sure she’d shut me down!”

 Anarchy shoved the memory away with a wince: He could still feel the bitter, gut-punched drop of his stomach that he’d felt back then.
-But Kohao had been all smiles and had looked so genuinely happy...So Anarchy had forced himself to swallow his heartache, to return the smile, to clap his friend on the back and say; “Only an idiot would turn you down.
+But Kato had been all smiles and had looked so genuinely happy...So Anarchy had forced himself to swallow his heartache, to return the smile, to clap his friend on the back and say; “Only an idiot would turn you down.
 Congrats, K-O.”

-And of course everything between him and Kohao had come to a hard stop then and there, and Anarchy had pretended it was just as casual on his end as it’d been on Kohao’s.
+And of course everything between him and Kato had come to a hard stop then and there, and Anarchy had pretended it was just as casual on his end as it’d been on Kato’s.
 He’d watched from the sidelines for months from there on out: Trying—always—to play his role as a supportive friend, and not as a jealous ex waiting in the wings for things to fall apart.

 Things did anyway.

-Anarchy mulled over that day in late October where the crash-and-burn had become clear: It’d been early morning when he’d picked up the phone to Kohao’s tired request for cardboard boxes and a hand moving out; and it had come as no real surprise.
-In the face of his friend’s despondent eyes and fresh heartbreak, it hadn’t taken any real effort for Anarchy to stay firmly behind platonic boundaries, then—even if deep in his chest, there had been some flicker of something more to when he’d offered his opinion on the dent in the drywall and the hunch of Kohao’s shoulders:
+Anarchy mulled over that day in late October where the crash-and-burn had become clear: It’d been early morning when he’d picked up the phone to Kato’s tired request for cardboard boxes and a hand moving out; and it had come as no real surprise.
+In the face of his friend’s despondent eyes and fresh heartbreak, it hadn’t taken any real effort for Anarchy to stay firmly behind platonic boundaries, then—even if deep in his chest, there had been some flicker of something more to when he’d offered his opinion on the dent in the drywall and the hunch of Kato’s shoulders:

 “You both seem to bring out the worst in one another, you know,” Anarchy said softly, hoping the shoulder-squeeze he offered his friend was any comfort at all, “At this point, ending it really does seem like the right thing to do.”

-Kohao had been exhausted and distracted and sad; Anarchy remembered the broken tone with which he’d mumbled his guilt over having kissed Fawkes goodbye that morning.
-It was clearly no time to even think about attempting to rekindle what they’d had before, and there had been no pause before shit really hit the fan anyway: Anarchy’s stomach still lurched sickeningly even now—three months later—at the memory of those days, those four fucking days where every sign had pointed to Kohao being dead.
+Kato had been exhausted and distracted and sad; Anarchy remembered the broken tone with which he’d mumbled his guilt over having kissed Fawkes goodbye that morning.
+It was clearly no time to even think about attempting to rekindle what they’d had before, and there had been no pause before shit really hit the fan anyway: Anarchy’s stomach still lurched sickeningly even now—three months later—at the memory of those days, those four fucking days where every sign had pointed to Kato being dead.
 Dead and gone or disappeared like Chey, never to return…Then even after they’d found him, everything hadn’t stopped shattering: Their lives had continued to fall apart spectacularly after that fiasco of an afternoon, with Nightshrike going ghost and Sethfire’s gauze-wrapped throat.
 It had been chaos and chaos and more chaos, and the exact opposite of the time to try and reignite the spark of something that had never even managed to be a romance.

-...But in the aftermath he and Kohao had ended up sharing an apartment again, and gradually they’d somehow—wordlessly—started to return to normal, bit by bit.
-Kohao would cast a smirk across the room at Anarchy, that familiar glint in his eyes; his touch would linger longer than necessary.
+...But in the aftermath he and Kato had ended up sharing an apartment again, and gradually they’d somehow—wordlessly—started to return to normal, bit by bit.
+Kato would cast a smirk across the room at Anarchy, that familiar glint in his eyes; his touch would linger longer than necessary.
 He’d still been out of reach, but growing closer.
 And then one day, late in November, Anarchy had been laying in bed doing nothing but thinking, exactly like he was right now...

 “...Like what you’re seeing, ‘Key?” he drawled, flicking his hair from his half-lidded eyes and raising the cigarette to his lips.
 Anarchy huffed an amused smile that managed to shake off his speechlessness.

-“Put out your cig and get over here,” he said, watching with measured exasperation as Kohao took one final drag before ashing the cigarette in a forgotten coffee mug on the desk as he passed it.
+“Put out your cig and get over here,” he said, watching with measured exasperation as Kato took one final drag before ashing the cigarette in a forgotten coffee mug on the desk as he passed it.
 He shrugged his jacket off completely, dropping it to the floor before climbing into Anarchy’s bed and straddling his lap.

 “Nah, you missed my ass.”